Large Language Model Supply Chain: A Research Agenda: Downstream Ecosystem

+LLM-powered chatbots and applications (apps) represent a significant advancement in the downstream ecosystem of the LLM supply chain.
+These applications leverage the capabilities of LLMs to provide interactive, intelligent, and task-specific solutions across various domains.
+From customer service chatbots to specialized productivity tools, LLM apps are transforming how users interact with AI technology.

-The concept of an LLM app store~(such as GPT Store~\cite{gptstore}) represents a transformative vision for the downstream ecosystem of the LLM supply chain.
-It envisions a centralized platform where developers can publish applications powered by LLMs, and users can discover and access these applications to fulfill a wide array of tasks and objectives.
-Drawing inspiration from the success of mobile app store~\cite{fu2013people,lee2014determinants,martin2016survey}, the LLM app store aims to replicate this success within the domain by offering a curated, secure, and user-friendly environment for LLM-driven applications.
-At the core of the LLM app store's vision is the desire to catalyze innovation by lowering the barriers to entry for developers and providing them with a platform to build and deploy LLM-powered applications.
+\textbf{Current State.} Platforms like the GPT Store~\cite{gptstore} are emerging as centralized hubs where developers can publish their LLM-powered apps (i.e., GPTs), and users can discover and access these tools to fulfill a wide array of tasks and objectives.
+This ecosystem draws parallels with mobile app stores~\cite{fu2013people,lee2014determinants,martin2016survey}, aiming to create a curated, secure, and user-friendly environment for LLM-driven apps.
+The proliferation of LLM chatbots and apps is catalyzing innovation by lowering the barriers to entry for developers and providing them with platforms to build and deploy LLM-powered solutions.
+However, this rapid growth and accessibility also introduce new vulnerabilities and governance challenges.
+As these platforms evolve, they must grapple with novel security threats specific to LLM applications~\cite{hou2024security,su2024gpt}, such as prompt injection attacks and the potential misuse of advanced features like function calling.
+Furthermore, the unique nature of LLM apps, which can generate and manipulate content in real time, presents unprecedented challenges in terms of quality control, ethical considerations, and regulatory compliance.

+\textbf{Challenge I~[\underline{S\&P Perspective}]: Security Vulnerabilities in LLM Apps.} LLM-powered apps face significant security challenges, particularly in the realms of prompt injection attacks, misuse of function calling features, and prompt leakage~\cite{wu2024dark,owasp2024llmv2}.
+Prompt injection attacks can manipulate the behavior of LLM chatbots, potentially leading to unauthorized actions or the disclosure of sensitive information~\cite{liu2023prompt,greshake2023not,liu2023promptbench}.
+Function calling features, while powerful, introduce new attack vectors.
+Attackers may exploit these features to extract parameters and sensitive information about the underlying tools, hijack data flows, or conductresource exhaustion attacks~\cite{owasp2024llmv2} by overloading the system with malicious function calls~\cite{owasp2024llmv2}.
+Additionally, prompt leakage poses a significant risk, where sensitive information embedded in prompts may be inadvertently revealed through the model's responses, potentially compromising user privacy and system security~\cite{hou2024security,su2024gpt}.

+\begin{itemize}[leftmargin=15pt] \item \textbf{Opportunity: Advanced Security Measures for LLM Apps.} The security challenges present opportunities for developing robust defense mechanisms.
+There is potential for creating advanced prompt filtering and sanitization techniques to mitigate prompt injection risks.
+Implementing strict input validation and output sanitization for function calls could significantly reduce the risk of malicious exploitation.
+Developing intelligent monitoring systems that can detect and prevent abnormal patterns of function usage could help in identifying and mitigating potential attacks in real time.
+Furthermore, there's an opportunity to establish industry-wide security standards and best practices specifically tailored for LLM-powered applications, fostering a more secure ecosystem. \end{itemize}